vishwakneelamegam/openAI-iOS-Package/README.md

 # openAILibrary

-Used to access openAI completions service.
+Used to access openAI service.

 ## Requirement